HuiHongOP/100-Days-Of-Python/README.md

 <img src="Images/improvement.jpg">

 ```
-> It takes 21-31 days to routiniz a habit
+> It takes 21-31 days to routinize a habit
 ```

 # 📚 Lesson Content